DaveBesset/saltdiscordbot/README.md

 # Salt Discord Bot
 NOTE: The master branch is outdated (contains old code); Check the experiment-lol branches for new Salt (Salt's Rewrite).

+NOTE2: This project is hosted on GitLab; Updates are sent here.
+See https://gitlab.com/saltdiscordbot/saltdiscordbot/

 ## About
 This is a multi-feature bot combining many ideas and suggestions, coded in [discord.js](https://github.com/hydrabolt/discord.js).
 It can really help you with multiple things, such as warning and muting people.
 ## Inviting